dokku/dokku/README.md

     $ wget -qO- https://raw.github.com/progrium/dokku/master/bootstrap.sh | sudo bash

-This may take around 5 minutes.
-Certainly better than the several hours it takes to bootstrap Cloud Foundry.
+This may take from 30 minutes to 1 hours to complete, certainly better than the several hours it takes to bootstrap Cloud Foundry.

 ## Configuring